Saajan Ki Saheli: Soundtrack

-Music of the film was composed by the duo of Usha Khanna and songs were written by Majrooh Sultanpuri.
+Music of the film was composed by Usha Khanna and songs were written by Majrooh Sultanpuri.
 According to Mrityunjay Bose from Deccan Herald, it is one of Khanna's memorable soundtracks.
 The songs performed by Mohammed Rafi were his last collaboration with Khanna.
+This was also the last film in which Mohammed Rafi sang for Rajendra Kumar.

 Reception

 The film was well-received.
 Nutan's character was described by Subhash K. Jha as a "slinky, vampish mother".
 In a retrospective list of Rekha's roles, Rediff.com wrote positively of her performance in a scathing review of the film: "Rekha breaks the monotony of the soap opera-like narrative of Saajan Ki Saheli with her chic appearances as Nutan’s point-proving daughter."
 Film historian Gautam Chintamani said the film was among director Tak's venture into "women-centric" films.
 Film critic Ranjan Das Gupta says the film is not considered memorable in Nutan's repertoire.